DataDavidProjects/berkabank/README.md

 ### Case 3: Mail Funnel. - Coming Soon! 📬

-To promote customer interaction, at the end of each month we will schedule a mail to thank our customer for their choice and use AI to craft a little report on their spending with personalized product suggestions.
+To promote customer interaction, at the end of each month we will schedule a mail to thank our customer for their choice and use LanguageModels to craft a little report on their spending with personalized product suggestions.